Ubeidiya prehistoric site: Human skeletal remains

 Other hominin skeletal material from Ubeidiya previously studied consists of a molar, a further minor finding, and a highly worn right lateral lower incisor.
 The analysis of the more recently discovered incisor identified the hominin species to which it belongs as one of the three extant during the Lower Pleistocene, but could not securely distinguish to which of them: Homo habilis, H. ergaster, or H. erectus.
 The age of the deposits and the location within the Levantine corridor indirectly suggest it belonging to a H. ergaster hominin.

+UB 10749 was similar to the East African KNM WT 15000 of (Nariocotome III), KNM-ER 736 and KNM-ER 1808 from Koobi Fora and MK3 (IB7594) from Gombore in the Melka Kunture area (Ethiopia).

 Habitation remains and environment

 The site also features rock surfaces in which the prehistoric man lived during the Pleistocene period.
 As a result of geologic breakage and foldage activity, the rock surfaces are now inclined at an angle of 70 degrees.
 It is thought that the area used to feature a pristine lake along which Homo erectus lived after his exodus from Africa.
 The finds discovered at the site validate this theory.

+Archaeologists found bones of animal species that went extinct altogether, such as sabre-toothed cats, mammoths and giant buffalo, as well of species still surviving elsewhere in the world, such as baboons, warthogs, hippopotamuses, giraffes and jaguars.